alza-bitz/bank-api-demo/.github/instructions/solution_design.instructions.md

 applyTo: '**'
 ---

-The solution design is loosely based on the DDD layered approach.
+The solution design is loosely based on the Domain-Driven Design (DDD) layered approach.
 The meaning of "loosely" will be explained in the following sections.

-# All layers
-- Don't create any namespaces with the same name.
-- Don't create any code that leaves unused vars.
-- Don't create any code with redundant let expressions.
-- Use Integrant for dependency injection and system lifecycle management.
-- Use log4j2 for the logging implementation, and org.clojure/tools.logging for the logging api.

 # Domain layer
 - There is only one aggregate in the domain: the account, which is also the aggregate root.